fleetdm/fleet/handbook/company.md

   >
   > You would rest easier, knowing that everyone who works at Fleet is seeking to deliver the experience they would want for themselves, in your shoes. -->
 - consider your counterpart
-  - for example: customers, contributors, the other person in your Zoom meeting, the other folks in a Slack channel, the people who use software and APIs you build, the people following the processes you design.
+  - for example: customers, contributors, colleagues, the other person in your Zoom meeting, the other folks in a Slack channel, the people who use software and APIs you build, the people following the processes you design.
   - ask questions like you would want to be asked
   - assume positive intent
   - be kind
   - be punctual
   - end meetings on time
-- role play as a user, contributor, or colleague
+- role play as a user
   - don't be afraid to rely on your imagination to understand
   - developers are users too (REST API, fleetctl, docs)
   - contributor experience matters (but product quality and commitments come first)
   - bugs cause frustrating experiences and alienate users
   - confusing error messages make people feel helpless, and can fill them with despair
   - error messages deserve to be good (it's worth it to spend time on them)
   - UI help text and labels deserve to be good (it's worth it to spend time on them)